-Who cares for the careworkers?
-This past month in Kazakhstan, Almaty region social workers explored this question during the “Caring for Caregivers” seminar facilitated by Dr. Scott Breslin, our international director, in partnership with the Almaty Department of Employment and Social Management.
+Who cares for the care workers?
+In Kazakhstan, Almaty region social workers explored this question during the “Caring for Caregivers” seminar facilitated by Dr. Scott Breslin (Operation Mercy International Director 2009-2019), in partnership with the Almaty Department of Employment and Social Management.

 The first step was realising that care workers generally receive care at three different levels: from the government in the form of policies and regulations, from their organisations in making sure that their staff are healthy and earning a salary, and from themselves in the form of self-care.
 From there, together with Dr. Breslin, the social workers explored the levels of organizational- and self-care further.